Advanced Setup: Deploy to multiple targets

 /V2/powershell/github/advanced

-Make sure you don't have multiple YAML files that contain triggers (unless you designed your pipeline's workflow that way).
+Ensure you don't have multiple YAML files that contain triggers (unless you designed your pipeline's workflow that way).

-Expand secrets and variables in the left-hand menu titled
+Expand Secrets and Variables in the left-hand menu titled

-Securityand click onActions.Now go to the Variables tab
+Securityand click onActions.Go to the Variables tab.

 Add a